 A fixed deposit is an ideal investment instrument for many, especially if you want to invest in a low-risk instrument and earn stable returns.
 Furthermore, in the last few years, the process of booking an FD has gotten simpler.

-You can simply visit the issuer’s website and follow the steps mentioned or visit their branch to get started.
+You can simply visit the issuer’s website or visit their branch to get started.
 Like other investments, fixed deposits also come with an acknowledgement document.
+This is known as a fixed deposit receipt and is issued once you have booked your FD.

-This is known as fixed deposit receipt and is issued once you have booked your FD.
 Given that it is your proof of investment, it is an important document you should know about.
 Read on to learn more about a fixed deposit receipt, its components, importance, and more.

-The FD issuer will automatically issue a fixed deposit receipt once you complete the investment process.
-This document is an acknowledgement and ownership proof of the investment.
-It contains important details about you and your investment with the issuer.
-As a result, it is important that you keep your fixed deposit receipt safe and secure.
+Once you complete the investment process, the FD issuer will automatically issue a fixed deposit receipt (FDR).
+FDR is an acknowledgement and ownership proof of the investment.
+It contains important details about you and your investment with the issuer, such as:

-However, in case you have lost the receipt, you can contact the issuers and know the process to avail a duplicate fixed deposit receipt.
 Generally, you have to submit a written request to the issuer and other documents, if requested.
-In some cases, you may be charged a certain amount, however this depends on the issuer.
+In some cases, you may be charged a certain amount, however, this depends on the issuer.

 Investor Details |

-This section of the FD receipt will contain your details such as name, age, account number.
+This section of the FD receipt will contain your details, such as name, age, and account number.
 Make sure that these details are accurate to avoid issues in the future. |

 Investment Details |